Rob-C-89/evening_meal_planner/README.md

 The user can view recipes for the meal plan.

-Finally, the user can add their own personal meals to the data base.
+Finally, the user can add their own personal meals to the database.
 If they ask to generate a new meal plan, then their personal meals may be included.

 # Table of Contents